GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 The newly released version 4.0.0 of [DEA Geometric Median and Median Absolute Deviation](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) contains new features and changes such as the following.

-* **Breaking change:** Shift in grid origin point
+* **Breaking change:** Shift in grid origin point.
-* Enhanced cloud masking to reduce noise
+* Enhanced cloud masking to reduce noise.
-* Combined Landsat 8 and 9 product
+* Combined Landsat 8 and 9 product.
-* Prefixed band measurement names
+* Prefixed band measurement names.

 See the [Version 4.0.0 Changelog](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/?tab=history) for more information.